carneybill/RStudio-Slides/Readme.md

+# Notes
-Started with Yihui's xaringan package
+- Started with Yihui's xaringan package
-Continued with Edgars tamplate he used for rstudio::conf (including this Read Me) Includes a custom CSS file (rstudio.css) that defaults to the official colors and fonts.
+- Continued with Edgars tamplate he used for rstudio::conf (including this Read Me)
+- Includes a custom CSS file (rstudio.css) that defaults to the official colors and fonts.
 Edgar put together the first version of this CSS file a few months ago from Robby's repo: https://github.com/rstudio/rs-styles
-Included examples from different presentations
+- Included examples from different presentations